cedarcode/webauthn-ruby/README.md

 This ruby library will help your Ruby/Rails server act as a conforming [_Relying-Party_](https://www.w3.org/TR/webauthn/#relying-party), in WebAuthn terminology.
 But for the [_Registration_](https://www.w3.org/TR/webauthn/#registration) and [_Authentication_](https://www.w3.org/TR/webauthn/#authentication) ceremonies to fully work, you will also need to add two more pieces to the puzzle, a conforming [User Agent](https://www.w3.org/TR/webauthn/#conforming-user-agents) + [Authenticator](https://www.w3.org/TR/webauthn/#conforming-authenticators) pair.

-A very small set of known conformant pairs are for example:
+Known conformant pairs are, for example:

 - Google Chrome for Android 70+ and Android's Fingerprint-based platform authenticator
 - Microsoft Edge and Windows 10 platform authenticator